Jorenar/blog/_posts/2023-02-26-gotophobia-harmful.md

 If I started from Dijkstra, it's only natural I need to conclude with Knuth. \
 Almost anybody who says anything positive about `goto` refers to this paper.
 And rightfully so!
-As to this day it's one of most comprehensive resources on this topic (it's a go to resource about `goto`).
+To this day it's one of most comprehensive resources on the topic (it's a go to resource about `goto`).
 Perhaps some examples are quite dated, some concerns less crucial today than back in the days, but nevertheless it's an excellent read.